canonical/ubuntu-packaging-guide/udd-intro.rst

-*Ubuntu Distributed Development* (UDD) is a technique for developing Ubuntu packages that uses tools, processes, and workflows similar to generic distributed version control (dVCS) system-based software development.
-The dVCS used for UDD is Bazaar_.
+*Ubuntu Distributed Development* (UDD) is a technique for developing Ubuntu packages that uses tools, processes, and workflows similar to generic distributed version control system (DVCS) based software development.
+The DVCS used for UDD is Bazaar_.

 You should already be familiar with basic Bazaar usage and workflow.
-Ubuntu Intrepid_ or later is required for these instructions to work.

 Source package URLs
 ===================

-Bazaar provides some very nice shortcuts for accessing the source branches of packages in both Ubuntu and Debian (on Launchpad).
-These shortcuts are available in Bazaar version 2.3 or newer.
-You can still access source branches in older versions of Bazaar, using a slightly more verbose syntax.
+Bazaar provides some very nice shortcuts for accessing Launchpad's source branches of packages in both Ubuntu and Debian.

-The examples in this guide always use the ``ubuntu:`` prefix.

 Source branch shortcuts